BLaDZer/wive-ng-mt/user/lldpd/README.md

         # Or, for the latest version:
         brew install https://raw.github.com/vincentbernat/lldpd/master/osx/lldpd.rb

- 2. Build an OSX installer package which should work on the same version of OS X (it is important to use a separate build directory):
+ 2. Build an OS X installer package which should work on the same version of OS X:

         mkdir build && cd build
-        ../configure --prefix=/usr --localstatedir=/var --sysconfdir=/private/etc --with-embedded-libevent \
+        ../configure --prefix=/usr/local --localstatedir=/var --sysconfdir=/private/etc --with-embedded-libevent \
             --without-json --without-snmp
-        make -C osx pkg ARCHS="i386 x86_64"
+        make -C osx pkg

-    If you want to compile for an older version of Mac OS X, you need to find the right SDK and issues commands like those:
+    If you want to compile for an older version of OS X, you need to find the right SDK and issues commands like those:

         SDK=/Developer/SDKs/MacOSX10.6.sdk
         mkdir build && cd build
-        ../configure --prefix=/usr --localstatedir=/var --sysconfdir=/private/etc --with-embedded-libevent \
+        ../configure --prefix=/usr/local --localstatedir=/var --sysconfdir=/private/etc --with-embedded-libevent \
            --without-json --without-snmp \
            CFLAGS="-mmacosx-version-min=10.6 -isysroot $SDK" \
            LDFLAGS="-mmacosx-version-min=10.6 -isysroot $SDK"
-        make -C osx pkg ARCHS="i386 x86_64"
+        make -C osx pkg

 If you don't follow the above procedures, you will have to create the user/group `_lldpd`.
 Have a look at how this is done in